aaoafk/mta-open-data-challenge-2024/mta-open-data-challenge-2024/src/mta-daily-ridership-data-beginning-2020.md

 <!-- display(mtaDailyRidershipData) -->
 <!-- ``` -->

-## MTA Daily Ridership Data as a line
+## MTA Daily Ridership Data As Dots

 <!-- TODO: this doesn't really make sense to display as a line chart -->
 <!-- it should definitely be visualized in some other way -->